eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 By pushing a change to GitHub the CI Workflow will be triggered:

-1. Make modification to your file, e.g. remove the last empty line from `src/VehicleApp/main.py`
+1. Make modification in any of your files
 2. Commit and push your change

    ```bash